dmorrill10/acpc_poker_gui_client/docs/Stories.md

 ------------

 ### Active Match Table

+The *Active Match Table* must
+- show all active matches
+- have a button associated with each match
+    - rejoin if it is the user's match
+    - spectate otherwise
+- update for all users whenever
+    - a match is started,
+    - a match is finished,
+    - a hand finishes.

 Given the user is on the landing page, the user must see a table listing all currently active matches (*Active Match Table*).